monadicstack/abide/README.md

 `//go:generate` comments to hook the Abide code generator into your build process.

-For example, this generates the server/gateway, mock service, Go client, JS client, and Flutter/Dart client just by marking up your service definition a bit:
+For example, this generates the server/gateway, mock service, Go client, JS client, and Flutter/Dart client, and OpenAPI documentation just by marking up your service definition a bit:

 ```go
 import (